maddox/harmony-api/README.md

 * Get current status, including if everything is off, or what the current activity is.
 * Turn everything off.
 * Start a specific activity.
-* query to return a list of available AirPlay endpoints.
-* set an AirPlay endpoint to be active.
-(This can be multiple, since iTunes supports it).

 ## Setup